saikit/async-cook/recipes/chicken-gizzard-torijiru-and-horumon.md

-# Chicken gizzard torijiru and horumon itame
+# Chicken gizzard soup & stir-fry

-Cooking chicken gizzards in a pressure cooker to help form a base for a less common version of a popular Japanese soup and then serving the tender gizzards in a stir-fry sauce based on horumonyaki.
+Cooking chicken gizzards in a pressure cooker to help form a base for a Japanese soup and then serving the tender gizzards in a stir-fry sauce based on Japanese grilled offal.
 Serve with white rice.

 ## Ingredients

-### Soup
+- **150g** carrots
+- **150g** daikon radish
 - **280g** chicken gizzards
 - **250ml** dashi or chicken stock
-- **300g** carrots and/or daikon radish
 - **15g** miso paste

 ### Stir-fry sauce